 What Is a Genetic Counselor and What Do They Do?

-A genetic counselor is a healthcare professional trained to help individuals and families understand their risk of inherited diseases, interpret genetic test results, and navigate complex medical decisions.
+A genetic counselor is a specialized healthcare professional trained to help individuals and families understand inherited diseases, interpret complex genetic test results, and navigate medical and reproductive decisions with confidence.
+They serve as a bridge between advanced genetic science and practical healthcare application.

-Genetic counseling is especially valuable for couples planning to have children, particularly when there is a family history of genetic disorders.
-Counselors review family medical histories, assess potential risks, and explain inheritance patterns, empowering families to make informed reproductive choices, including considerations for prenatal testing and interventions.
+Genetic counseling is especially critical for couples planning to have children, particularly when there is a known family history of genetic disorders.
+Counselors analyze detailed family medical histories, evaluate potential risks, explain inheritance patterns, and discuss reproductive options.
+This guidance enables informed decisions regarding prenatal testing, preimplantation genetic diagnosis (PGD), and other interventions that can reduce the likelihood of passing on genetic conditions.

-Beyond family planning, genetic counselors assist patients managing chronic or complex genetic conditions.
-They provide guidance on available treatments, lifestyle adjustments, and long-term care strategies, helping patients optimize health outcomes and navigate medical challenges effectively.
+Beyond family planning, genetic counselors support patients managing chronic or complex genetic conditions.
+They provide personalized advice on available treatments, lifestyle modifications, and long-term care strategies, helping individuals optimize health outcomes and navigate the complexities of inherited disorders effectively.

 Advancements in Gene Therapy